-Aquaculture of oysters and other bivalves occurs in several parts of the NAMP (Section 5.6) over sand and seagrass.
+Aquaculture of oysters and other bivalves occurs in several areas of South Australia (Section 5.6) over sand and seagrass.
 Aquaculture is managed under an Ecologically Sustainable Development framework through the Aquaculture Act 2001.
 Bivalve aquaculture can decrease nutrient levels in surrounding waters, reducing food availability for native filter-feeders.
 Limits on bivalve aquaculture expansion are set in different regions based on its carrying capacity (Wear et al. 2004, PIRSA 2007, 2014b).

-Baseline information on aquaculture relevant to the NAMP includes:
+Baseline information on aquaculture relevant to South Australia includes:

-- PIRSA Aquaculture collates information on aquaculture zoning, and the number and type of active lease types (DEWNR 2015l).
-Currently there are 108 active leases within the NAMP (DEWNR 2015l). - Production values may provide an indication of resource extraction levels.
-EconSearch (2015a, and earlier reports) provide data on the production of aquaculture by sector and region.
+- PIRSA Aquaculture collates information on aquaculture zoning, and the number and type of active lease types (DEWNR 2015j).
+Currently there are 402 active leases within South Australia (DEWNR 2015j). - Production values may provide an indication of resource extraction levels.
+EconSearch (2014a, and earlier reports) provide data on the production of aquaculture by sector and region.